-A: We can accept a personal check or cashiers check.
-You must including any shipping charges associated with your order.
-Just use the shopping cart, and print out the final payment page (page 3 of 4), it will have all the correct totals including shipping and mailing instructions.
+A: We can accept a personal check or cashiers check or money order.
+Just use the shopping cart, and print out the final payment page (page 3 of 4), it will have the correct totals and mailing instructions.

 Q: Can I or my group / business get a large order discount?

 A: We need to see the order first before we can answer this question.
 A large order (for us) is usually well over $10,000.
-Depending on products order and shipping costs, we can consider group discounts on a case-by-case basis.
+We can consider group discounts on a case-by-case basis.
 Send us (email) your itemized list (use our shopping cart is best) along with the shipping address and we'll give you a quote.